 Specialism: Nineteenth and Twentieth Century Literature

-- Joanna Turner, Fin-de-Siècle Anxieties of Influence: Reading Dickens’ Domestic Narratives in the Selected Works of Marie Corelli, 1886-1906
+- Joanna Turner, ‘Fin-de-Siècle Anxieties of Influence: Reading Dickens’ Domestic Narratives in the Selected Works of Marie Corelli, 1886-1906’ (principal supervisor).

-- Eleanor Dumbill, Vanished Authors and Invisible Trollopes: A Study of the Relationships Between Three Nineteenth-Century Women Writers and Their Male Publishers
+- Eleanor Dumbill, ‘Vanished Authors: A Study of the Relationships Between Three Nineteenth-Century Women Writers and Their Male Publishers’ (secondary supervisor), 2020.

 - Michael Field: Decadent Moderns, co-edited with Ana Parejo Vadillo (Ohio: Ohio University Press, December 2019)